1862 New York state election: History

 The Constitutional Union state convention met on September 9 at Association Hall in Troy, New York.
 B. Davis Noxon was temporary chairman and made a speech stating that the object of this political body was to stop the American Civil War.
 Eli P. Morton was chosen president of the convention.
 Ballots were taken for governor and lieutenant governor.
 The vote stood as follows.
 For governor: Horatio Seymour 32, John Adams Dix 20, Millard Fillmore 6, Frederick A. Tallmadge 1, James Brooks 1, Lorenzo Burrows 1.
 For lieutenant governor: William C. Hasbrouck 29, Burrows 13, Washington Hunt 8, Brooks 3, William Duer 2, Tallmadge 1.
 No ticket was nominated, the Constitutional Unionists instead joined the Democratic convention on the following day.

 The Democratic state convention met on September 10 at Tweddle Hall in Albany, New York.
 Henry C. Murphy was temporary chairman until the choice of Alonzo C. Paige as chairman.
 Ex-Governor Horatio Seymour (who was in office 1853–54, and had already twice lost the gubernatorial elections in 1850 and 1854) was nominated for governor by acclamation.
 Seymour then made a lengthy speech disagreeing with the political course of the Republican federal government.

-The Republican state convention met on September 24 at Wieting Hall in Syracuse, New York.
+The Republican Union state convention, a gathering of Republicans and War Democrats, met on September 24 at Wieting Hall in Syracuse, New York.
 Ex-Chief Judge Alexander S. Johnson (a former Democrat) was temporary chairman until the choice of Henry J. Raymond as president.
 James S. Wadsworth was nominated for governor on the first ballot.
 Lyman Tremain (a former Democrat) was nominated for lieutenant governor.